 Thomas has a PhD in high energy physics from Cornell University and a BA in physics from Swarthmore College.
 Her Ph.D. thesis work was on the catalysis of proton decay in grand unified theories, and her post-doctoral research was on the verification of nuclear arms control treaties.
 She was a participant in 1989 Black Sea Experiment on the detection of nuclear warheads, and was one of the founders of the International Summer Symposium on Science and World Affairs, now in its 26th year.
 She has more than 80 technical publications spanning energy, environment, optimization, physics, and nuclear arms control.

 At Georgia Tech, Thomas teaches a graduate course in Energy Technology and Policy, and undergraduate courses in Energy and Environmental Analysis, Engineering Economics, and Senior Design.

-Professional Activities• Chair, Forum on Physics and Society, American Physical Society
+Professional Activities• Past-Chair, Forum on Physics and Society, American Physical Society

 • Associate Editor, Journal of Industrial Ecology

 • 2004-2005 American Physical Society Congressional Science Fellow.
 I worked in the legislative office of Representative Rush Holt on science policy issues.